-Since our inception in 2012 through June 30, 2022, we have not generated any revenue and have incurred significant operating losses and negative cash flow from our operations.
-Based on our current operating plan and with the proceeds from the WFIA Debt Financing, we expect our cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through the first quarter of 2023.
-In addition, in order to achieve the filing of our NDA for CTx-1301 in late 2023 for potential FDA approval, we believe that we will need approximately \$16.5 million of additional capital.
-We will also need additional capital to advance our other programs.
+Since our inception in 2012 through September 30, 2022, we have not generated any revenue and have incurred significant operating losses and negative cash flow from our operations.
+Based on our current operating plan, we expect our cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through the first quarter of 2023.
+In addition, in order to achieve the filing of our NDA for CTx-1301 in the first half of 2024 for potential FDA approval, we believe that we will need approximately \$23.5 million of additional capital which has increased by approximately \$7.0 million from our prior estimate, partially due to an estimated additional three months of operating expenses resulting from the delay of the start of the Phase 3 fixed dose study to mid-2023.
+This delay was the result of operational resource issues at our previous CMO.
+The final two dosage strengths for this study will be manufactured by our new manufacturing partner, Societal.
+We have also included an additional study in our clinical plan for CTx-1301, prior to filing our NDA, the Phase 3 adult dose-optimization study, and certain other study costs have increased.
+We will need additional capital to advance our other programs and commercialization efforts.
 However, it is difficult to predict our spending for our product candidates prior to obtaining FDA approval.
 Moreover, changing circumstances may cause us to expend cash significantly faster than we currently anticipate, and we may need to spend more cash than currently expected because of circumstances beyond our control.